 What are the other benefits?

-1. Send completed and signed application (2016-2017 Oasis Program Application) to the Oasis Program Office
+1. Send completed and signed application (2017-18 OASIS Program Application) to the OASIS Office

 North East, PA 16428

 4. Contact at least three non-family members and have them complete and send in the Reference Survey (non-family/guardian) document.
-They need to send this to the Oasis Program Office with their letter of recommendation.
+They need to send this to the OASIS Office with their letter of recommendation.

 5. Have one family member or guardian complete the Reference Survey (family/guardian) document.
-They need to send this to the Oasis Program Office.
+They need to send this to the OASIS Office.

 Once we have received your application and all of the required components, our Advisory Committee will review the included information.
 Following the review of application documents, we will invite qualified students for an interview as the next step of the application process.